Home

 32 nuts, 28 grams163 kcal (681 kJ)

-Peanuts, all types, dry-roasted, with salt
+Peanuts, all types, dry-roasted, with or without salt

 Refuse: 0%